 Use old newspapers to prevent streaks

 'Old newspapers can be your holy grail when it comes to cleaning windows, especially at the end of your window cleaning process,' they share.
 This texture will remove any grease left over by your solution.
-However, this cleaning tip will also guarantee the streak-free finish you may desire.
+However, this will also guarantee the streak-free finish you may desire.

 'Once cleaned, rub crumpled newspaper in circular motions to absorb any leftover cleaning flue and leave your window streak-free,' they explain.